idandtrust/goodid-php-sdk/README.md

 $serviceLocator = new ServiceLocator();

 // -- Option 2 --
-// Or you can define your own session data handler
+// Or you can add your own session data handler
-// by define a class which implements \GoodID\Helpers\SessionDataHandlerInterface
+// by defining a class which implements \GoodID\Helpers\SessionDataHandlerInterface
 // Add that to the $serviceLocator.
 $serviceLocator->setSessionDataHandler(new CustomSessionDataHandler());